My feelings about the Airwrap in order of “as experienced”:

 - Damp roots = frizz.
 Make sure your roots are completely dry.

-- Once your hair is about 90% dry when using one of the brushes, set the device on the lowest airflow setting and highest heat setting.
-Run through a few slow passes on this setting.
+- Once your hair is about 90% dry when using any of the brushes, do not continue using the Airwrap at the same setting.
+Set the device on the lowest airflow setting and highest heat setting.
+Run through a few slow passes over you entire hair on this setting.
 I find that it helps reduce frizz.

 - If you use the barrels like a curling wand, it will give a different look than what you get by holding it the way you see on the Dyson website and commercials.
 Of course this way, you are not getting the benefits of the "Airwrap" technology, but it may be worth giving it a try because of the look it gives.
 It can get pretty hot so be careful.